TanishSrinivasan/Chess-game-using-Python-Group-Project/README.md

 ## Future Enhancements:
-**Online multiplayer support.
+**Online multiplayer support,
-More advanced AI with additional algorithms.
+More advanced AI with additional algorithms,
-Improved GUI with animations and themes.
+Improved GUI with animations and themes,
 Timed matches with a chess clock.**